The best airport in every state

 New Jersey: Trenton-Mercer Airport, Trenton

 It may be tiny, but that’s part of the charm of Trenton-Mercer Airport.
-In fact this airfield, situated four miles (6km) northwest of Trenton, is so small that baggage claim is just a trailer.
-On top of that, when stepping off the plane you must use a ramp that’s exposed to the elements, rather than a covered jet bridge, and there’s just one food outlet and no shopping areas.
-Yet passengers love it: one recent reviewer summed it up as “old-school, pleasant, and very user-friendly”.
+In fact this airfield, situated four miles northwest of Trenton, is so small that baggage claim is just a trailer.

 New Mexico: Albuquerque International Sunport, Albuquerque

-The largest commercial airport in New Mexico, welcoming five million flyers annually, Albuquerque International Sunport is an excellent choice for those travelling to the Land of Enchantment.
-It provides non-stop services to more than 20 destinations in the US.
-What’s more, with a £63.6 million ($85m) revamp in the pipeline, it’s set to gain a new food court, modernised TSA checkpoints and more efficient LED lighting, among other improvements.
+The largest commercial airport in New Mexico, welcoming over five million flyers annually, Albuquerque International Sunport is an excellent choice for those traveling to the Land of Enchantment.

 New York: John F. Kennedy International Airport, Queens